Email marketing is still an essential element of any business.

-It does that by comparing the email campaigns you run with email best practices.
+It compares the email campaigns you run with email best practices.

-What usually is suggested are improvements in imagery, layout, and the email copy.
+What usually is suggested are improvements in imagery, layout, and email copy.

-MailChimp divides its pricing plan into three different categories: Marketing Platform, Website & E-Commerce, and Transactional Email.
+MailChimp divides its pricing plan into three categories: Marketing Platform, Website & E-Commerce, and Transactional Email.

-The real estate irrelevant transactional email plan is on a per-use basis.
+The real estate irrelevant transactional email plan is on a per-user basis.

 I used MailChimp in the past when the free plans didn’t have the limitations they have today, which means that you will only get a tiny little taste of MailChimp should you choose a free plan.

-As a general rule of thumb also for other email marketing providers: the more subscribers you have and emails you need to send per month, the higher the price you pay for the respective plan will be.
+As a general rule of thumb, also for other email marketing providers: the more subscribers you have and emails you need to send monthly, the higher the price you pay for the respective plan.

 If you are starting out as a realtor, you will likely not need MailChimp or any other email marketing provider.